-In 2020, the Directors held 13 Board meetings including planning sessions, along with a minimum of 4 meetings for each Committee.
+In 2023, the Directors held 8 Board meetings including planning sessions, along with a minimum of 4 meetings for each Committee.

-Directors Serving as at December 31st 2020
+Directors Serving as at December 31st 2023

-Guy Chartier, Chair May 12, 2015 - Current
+Guy Chartier, Chair May, 2015 - Current

 As an executive leader with extensive experience in organizational management and innovation, Guy brings a strong knowledge base in strategy, finance and risk management to First Credit Union's board.
-He has been the Executive Director for the Powell River Division of Family Practice since 2013.
+He has been the Executive Director for the qathet Division of Family Practice since 2013.

 Prior to healthcare management, Guy held various positions in international education in the Middle East and Asia-Pacific.
-He earned a bachelor's degree in Education at University of Montreal and a master's degree in Business Administration at Royal Roads University.
+He earned a bachelor's degree in Education at University of Montreal, a master's degree in Business Administration at Royal Roads University and an International Masters for Health Leadership at McGill University.

 Guy is an active member of the Institute of Corporate Directors (ICD); he is passionate about community development for a sustainable future and also served on the board of Powell River Community Futures.
 Guy has completed all three levels of the Credit Union Director Achievement (CUDA®) program and holds the Accredited Canadian Credit Union Director designation.